Shopify/eng-intern-assessment-data/README.md

 # Data Engineer Intern Assessment

-Welcome to the Data Engineer Intern assessment for [Company Name]!
+Welcome to the Data Engineer Intern assessment for Shopify!
 This assessment is designed to evaluate your skills in SQL, data manipulation, and problem-solving.
 Please follow the instructions below to complete the assessment.

 ## Dataset